 All that practice works up an appetite, so lunch will be catered directly to students on the fields—this way, they can be ready in case games are played through the lunch period.
 After lunch, additional demonstrations, drills, control and student games will continue until every phase of the Professional Umpire Course is covered.
 After the first ten days of fundamentals, college and high school games will be umpired, typically from about 3:30 p.m. to about 6 p.m. and occasionally under the lights.

 Once all is done for the day, students will come together with staff to discuss common issues on each field.
-Students will also be provided with advanced techniques, homework, and prep instructions for the next workday.
+Students will also be provided with advanced techniques, assignment of On-Line Tests, and prep instructions for the next workday.
 After questions are addressed, students are dismissed to head out and enjoy the rest of their evening.